Howardohyea/RadeonOverclocking/Radeon Overclocking.md

 With VRAM maxed out and Fast Timings enabled, `10565` is the end result, 7% improvement over stock, we're making good progress!

 ## Changing Clocks and Voltage
-Now, the GPU have access to more power, but it might not know how to tap into the extra potential, thus creating such inefficiency.
+Now, the GPU have access to more power when we upped the power limit, but it might not know how to tap into the extra potential, thus creating such inefficiency.
 It's only until we tweak the Voltage and Clock does the card know what to do.
-For starters, leave the minimum clock alone, changing that would only result in very bad idle power consumption and no perceivable performance gain[^5].
+For starters, I suggest leave the minimum clock alone, and unlike it's name, this is actually *minimum **boost** clock*, if you up this value it would change how the card boosts, but

 Strangely, only upping the Clock Limit slider doesn't seem to do a whole lot performance wise, and may even cause stability and deteriorating performance.
 This is especially the case for RDNA3 and not so much of an issue on RDNA1.
 That's where the voltage slider comes into play.
 For RDNA cards, Clock and Voltage is inversely related, lowering voltage will increase your clock.
 This seems counterintunitive, especially compared to how CPU overclocking works, but with lower voltages more power will become available to the GPU, thus clocking higher.

-First off, don't go and crank the GPU core frequency dial all the way to the max allowed, we need to tweak the voltage first.
+Like previously mentioned, don't go and crank the GPU core frequency dial all the way to the max allowed, we need to tweak the voltage first.
 Start by dropping voltages in small steps, run a benchmark to check the core clock, and keep dropping voltages until you reach "the wall".
 For RDNA2 and 3, there's a "wall" that doesn't allow the card to clock higher despite being below the max frequency allowed, as specified by the frequency slider.
 This wall is around 50MHz below the Clock Limit specified by the software.
 In essence, "Maximum Frequency" seems to be "Maximum minus 50".

 When you reach the wall, now's the time to dial an increase for the Clock Limit slider.
 Add 100MHz and start decrease voltage again until you hit the new wall.
 At this point, we're just repeating some steps, which can be simplified as follow: